Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 In addition to having dashboards that let you monitor the performance of your product, SpiraPlan has several views available at the program level.
-These let your group products together into a common program and report on them as a whole.
+These let you group products together into a common program and report on them as a whole.

 To see this in action, click on the "Sample Program One" link in the